Riadabd/sanity-scripts/README.md

 ### Credentials

-To be able to connect to the backup server and perform checks, the user needs to specify the backup server credentials.
-The credentials for the backup server must be placed inside `.env/.env.sftp`; `.env.sftp` must contain:
+To be able to connect to the backup server and perform checks, the user needs to specify the server's credentials.
+These credentials must be placed inside `.env/.env.sftp`; `.env.sftp` must contain:

 * **address**
 * **username**